SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Use sunscreen.
 Sun protection with broad spectrum sunblock that works against UVA rays is important.

 • Apply generous amounts of sunscreen with a sun protection factor (SPF) of at least 30.
-Pay special attention to your face, nose, ears, and shoulders.
+Pay special attention to your face, nose, ears, neck, shoulders and hands.

 • Apply sunscreen 30 minutes before sun exposure so that it has time to penetrate the skin.
 Re-apply after swimming and every 2 hours while you are outdoors.